 they altered the aluminum case at that top 2 inch thick flange by

-machining the back surface of that TOP 2 inch dimension, where the adjuster bracket attaches.
-This reduced the thickness there from 2 inches to 1.25 inches.
-There's more detail below, but that machining does NOT really HAVE to be done to fit it into a Volvo.
+machining the back surface of that TOP 2 inch dimension.
+This is where your tension adjuster bracket attaches.
+They reduced the thickness there from 2 inches to 1.25 inches.
+There's more detail below, but that machining does NOT really HAVE to be done to fit this unit into a Volvo.
+I'll show you.

-Then of course they replaced the serpentine belt pulley with a dual V-belt
+Then of course they also replaced the serpentine belt pulley with a dual V-belt

 pulley.
 That's pretty much it for any mods.

 The Mechman pictured below left is believed to have originally begun as a Delco AD230 for a 1996-2013 GM truck.

 The Mechman #2 that I installed later in 2019(click here) was originally designed as a Delco CS130D for a 1998-2002 GM F-body (Camaro).So If you buy a Mechman alternator or a high-performance alternator from